 regular engagement with our employees on performance, policies and issues relating to meeting personal and business needs

-Further information on who we have engaged with throughout the year can be found in the Sustainability Report.
+Further information on who we have engaged with throughout the year can be found in our 2019 Sustainability Report.

 In 2014, we conducted an external stakeholder survey with our employees, customers, suppliers and local communities, which focused on the issues addressed in our sustainability programme; and a supplementary internal survey took place in 2015.
 The outcome of the survey was used to determine the relevance and robustness of our Material Areas and informed our updated Materiality Matrix.
 Please see GRI General Disclosure 102-44 for more information.